jaybird1291/cyber/content/posts/graphite-caught/index.en.md

 ## 6. How this maps to CVE-2025-43200

-Citizen Lab reports that PARAGON's zero-click chain used **iCloud-link messages** to coerce the target device into _reflecting_ or auto-forwarding content it had previously received, part of the spyware's exfiltration stage.

 The attacker:
 1. Injected or replayed a specially-crafted iMessage "resend" request that points to an existing GUID in the victim's local SQLite chat DB.
 2. Because 18.3 lacked the `isFromMe` test, the helper method `_reAttemptMessageDeliveryForGUID:…` happily burned a retry credit and **re-sent the foreign message** (or its attachment) to the attacker-controlled handle.

 Patch 18.3.1 closes that hole by insisting the GUID's `isFromMe` bit is **true**.
 The message must originate from the local user.
 Any forged request that references someone-else's message now trips the new log entry and **bails early**.

 ---